cashubtc/nuts/XX.md

 The `channel_id` is the SHA256 hash of the '|'-delimited concatenation of all the above.

+_TODO: should the channel parameters have a `maximum_output_size`, to put an upper bound on the size of any deterministic output?
+This could help a little with privacy._

 # Funding the channel

-Alice, with the mint, creates a _funding token_ worth `capacity` units.
+Alice, with the mint, creates a _funding token_ worth `total_value_of_funding_token` units.
 Each proof in this token is a P2PK (NUT-11) proof which requires both signatures before the expiry of the channel, and where Alice's signature alone is sufficient afterwards: